F5Networks/f5-cloud-libs/README.md

     Options:

       -h, --help                                  output usage information
       -V, --version                               output the version number
       --host <ip_address>                         BIG-IP management IP to which to send commands.
       -u, --user <user>                           BIG-IP admin user name.
       -p, --password <password>                   BIG-IP admin user password.
 Use this or --password-url --password-url <password_url>               URL (file, http(s)) to location that contains BIG-IP admin user password.
 Use this or --password
       --port <port>                               BIG-IP management SSL port to connect to.
 Default 443.
       --no-reboot                                 Skip reboot even if it is recommended.
       --background                                Spawn a background process to do the work.
 If you are running in cloud init, you probably want this option.
       --signal <signal>                           Signal to send when done.
 Default ONBOARD_DONE.
       --wait-for <signal>                         Wait for the named signal before running.
       --log-level <level>                         Log level (none, error, warn, info, verbose, debug, silly).
 Default is info.
       -o, --output <file>                         Log to file as well as console.
 This is the default if background process is spawned.
 Default is /tmp/autoscale.log
       --no-console                                Do not log to console.
 Default false (log to console).
       --cloud <provider>                          Cloud provider (aws | azure | etc.)
       --provider-options <cloud_options>          Any options that are required for the specific cloud provider.
 Ex: param1:value1,param2:value2
       -c, --cluster-action <type>                 join (join a cluster) | update (update cluster to match existing instances | unblock-sync (allow other devices to sync to us)
       --device-group <device_group>               Device group name.
       --block-sync                                If this device is master, do not allow other devices to sync to us.
 This prevents other devices from syncing to it until we are called again with --cluster-action unblock-sync.
+      --license-pool                              BIG-IP was licensed from a BIG-IQ license pool.
+This is so licenses can be revoked when BIG-IPs are scaled in.
+Supply the following:
+          --big-iq-host <ip_address or FQDN>          IP address or FQDN of BIG-IQ --big-iq-user <user>                        BIG-IQ admin user name
+          --big-iq-password <password>                BIG-IQ admin user password.
+          --big-iq-password-uri <password_uri>        URI (file, http(s), arn) to location that contains BIG-IQ admin user password.
+Use this or --big-iq-password.
+          --license-pool-name <pool_name>             Name of BIG-IQ license pool.
+          --big-ip-mgmt-address <big_ip_address>      IP address or FQDN of BIG-IP management port.
+Use this if BIG-IP reports an address not reachable from BIG-IQ.
+          --big-ip-mgmt-port <big_ip_port>            Port for the management address.
+Use this if the BIG-IP is not reachable from BIG-IQ via the port used in --port

 ### network.js